 Additionally, use labels to add more keywords and search options which brings us to the next point.

 b) Set yourself a reminder and use preparation tasks

-As meeting leader, set yourself a reminder 10 minutes before the meeting, to actually prepare the page if needed and review any input which was given by participants.
+As the meeting leader, set yourself a reminder 10 minutes before the meeting, to prepare and review page inputs that were given by participants.

 You can also create a preparation tasks section on the meeting notes.